Election, Salvation and the Human Heart

 Christians who believe that the Bible teaches free-will (or freed will), personal-ability salvation (Arminians/provisionists), believe that every person who comes into the world has the capacity to choose to receive Christ as their Savior upon hearing the gospel message.
 They believe that our salvation ultimately depends on us at the point of decision, not on God alone.
 However, they must answer this question: is one heart of one sinner more spiritually inclined than another (which affects the will)?
 I’ll answer that question now.
 No, no one’s heart is more spiritually inclined than another, because all sinners have the same sinful, spiritually depraved, sick heart.

 However, in the context of the non-Calvinist belief system (Arminian/provisionist), where the will of each person can choose to either accept Christ or to reject Him, it indeed suggests that the hearts of those who accept Christ are more spiritually able than the hearts of those who don’t accept Christ.
 But how does such a notion square with Scripture?
 Where do we see that one depraved sinner has a heart (will) that is more spiritually inclined or able than other depraved sinners?
 Where is that taught?
-The answer is, no where, which I will say more about later.
+The answer is, no where (which I will say more about later).

-Where there’s such a difference between the hearts and wills of depraved sinners, doesn’t that give those who accept Christ as their Savior a reason to “boast,” since they made the right decision from the will of their own hearts, while the others didn’t when they had the opportunity?
+Moreover, where there’s such a difference between the hearts and wills of depraved sinners, doesn’t that give those who accept Christ as their Savior a reason to “boast,” since they made the right decision from the will of their own hearts, while the others didn’t when they had the opportunity?
 Sure it does.
 But what does Paul say?:

 (Ephesians 2:8-9 – BSB) – “For by grace you are saved through faith, and that not of yourselves; it is the gift of God, not of works, so that no one can boast” (Eph 2:8-9).